bartguminiak/BGMapPreview/README.md

 ## Features:
 * Creates customized map previews within a few lines of code
 * Built on top of MKMapView
-* Built-in caching for better performance
-* Built-in operation cancellation for better UX (ex. reusable objects)
+* Built-in caching and operation cancellation for better performance
-* Compatible with iOS 8, 9, 10
+* Compatible with iOS 8, 9, 10, 11, 12

 ## Installation